dedpanguru/cs166_project/token-server/README.md

  - The system also allows the server to trace JWTs to user accounts and have JWT validity directly dependent on valid user credentials by signing tokens with a user's username in addition to the server's secret key.

 # Our Implementation
- - The server is implemented using the FastAPI framework which utilizes Python scripts to create a high-performance backend API.
+ - The server is implemented using the FastAPI framework, which utilizes Python scripts to create a high-performance backend API.
  - The server will store client credentials and JWTs in a PostgreSQL database.
    - Passwords will be hashed using the bcrypt algorithim before being stored in the database.
    - JWTs will be signed by the server and encrypted with the standard HMAC + SHA-256 (a.k.a HS256) algorithim before being stored and sent back to the user.